Habib Girgis: Dean of the Seminary

 He dedicated his life to the seminary and its improvement.
 Habib Girgis assisted the Pope in expanding its buildings in Mahmasha.
 Pope Kyrillos V often visited the seminary and blessed its students.
 This deacon was a skillful speaker.
 He accompanied the Pope in his pastoral visits to Upper Egypt and Sudan.
 He translated many religious books from foreign languages to Arabic and published El-Karma periodical, to spread the facts of the faith in a positive way.
 He published many books, among them were: The Seven Sacraments of the Church, The Consoler of the Faithful, The Mystery of Piety, and many others.
 He taught and nurtured many generations of clergymen who flourished in the church and filled it with their sermons and religious publications.

-His term as dean ended with his death in 1951.
-However, Pope Yusab II appointed Father Ibrahim Attia later that year.
+He remained dean until his death in 1951.
+Later that year Pope Yusab II appointed Father Ibrahim Attia as Habib's successor as dean.

 With Father Ibrahim, who did carry the work on, there were many new improvements in the years to come.
-This would eventually lead up to Bishop (the recently departed Pope) Shenouda's involvement as the current dean of the Catechetical School of Alexandria.
+This would eventually lead up to Bishop (later Pope) Shenouda's involvement as the dean of the Catechetical School of Alexandria.